Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Introduction

-In this paper, we propose a method for automatically finding correspondence between 2D and 3D deformable objects.
+Here, we propose a method for automatically finding correspondence between 2D and 3D deformable objects.
 To the best of our knowledge, this is the first method to address the problem in the deformable setting.
+Prior approaches to the 2D-to-3D matching problem were limited to the less challenging rigid setting.
 The input to our algorithm is a 2D query curve and a 3D target surface, and the output is the corresponding continuous curve on the surface (see Fig.~\ref{fig:teaser}).
-Our method guarantees a globally optimal solution and has polynomial time complexity.
-As a byproduct of the correspondence we also get a 2D-to-3D similarity criterion, allowing to perform efficient sketch-based shape retrieval.
+Our method can either guarantee a globally optimal solution or an $\epsilon$-approximation of it, and has polynomial time complexity.
+The $\epsilon$-tight solution comes with decreased runtime and slightly less precision but this does not actually corrupt the retrieval results too much.
+In practice, we observe computationally efficiency with 1-20 seconds for running the complete pipeline to got a matching of shapes up to $40,000$ vertices.
+Additionally, our approach allows using different local feature descriptors for 2D and 3D data.
+In particular, we show how spectral 2D and 3D features can be compared such that we obtain a semantically driven matching between 2D and 3D shapes.
+As a byproduct of the correspondence we also get a 2D-to-3D similarity criterion allowing efficient sketch-based shape retrieval.

-The rest of this paper is organized as follows.
-In the remaining part of this section, we review the previous works and summarize our contributions.
+The rest of this chapter is organized as follows.
+In the remaining part of this section, we review previous works and summarize our contributions.
 In Section~\ref{sec:matching}, we formulate the 2D-to-3D matching problem as an energy minimization problem and discuss its discretization and optimization.
 Section~\ref{sec:results} shows experimental results.
 We consider a challenging application, namely deformable sketch-based retrieval.
-Finally, Section~\ref{sec:conclusion} concludes the paper discussing the limitations and potential extensions of the approach.
+Finally, Section~\ref{sec:conclusion} concludes by discussing the limitations and potential extensions of the approach.

-\subsection{Related work}
+\paragraph{Differences to Conference Version.}~ Additionally to the full content of the conference version \cite{LRSBC16}, this version contains a more detailed theoretical derivation of the algorithm in Section~\ref{sec:matching}.
+In addition to the global optimal method, we propose an additional version to compute an $\epsilon$-close approximate solution that is much faster and in practice comparable to the exact computation.
+The dataset for the retrieval experiments was extended to include three more classes and more than 30 poses for already existing classes.
+We also added two handdrawn 2D queries to the retrieval dataset.
+Furthermore, the runtime experiments were extended to show the quadratic dependency on the number of vertices in the 3D target shape.
+Last, we show the energies of the retrieval experiments form class-wise clusters when embedded into 2D.

+\section{Related Work}